 Collision and comprehensive coverage are not typically required coverage.
 Check with your insurance company or agent to see if you have full coverage on your vehicle.

-Dealing with a Hit and Run on a Parked Car
+Dealing with a hit-and-run on a parked car

 Ideally, the other driver will be responsible enough to stick around or leave a detailed note.
 Unfortunately, not all people do the right thing.